 Let’s come back to reality

 If you’re not buying assets then you are not playing the game of becoming wealthy.
 You are inside of someone else’s game and you can conclude that you are going to keep the same standard of living forever.
+Or even a lower standard of living due to increased prices – that is inflation.
 Even if you win a lottery, you are going to lose the money soon because of lack of experience and exposure to managing money.

 “Try to save something while your salary is small; it’s impossible to save after you begin to earn more.”Jack Benny